 - 1. HiPERCAM's native unbinned pixel size on the GTC is just 0.081 arcseconds, which significantly oversamples all but the very best seeing.
 Thus if you bin 2x2, 3x3 or even 4x4, you might not lose much resolution at all. - 2.
 Binning substantially reduces the amount of data.
 This can allow you to readout the CCD faster.
 This could mean for example that you can read the entire CCD binned, whereas you would have to sub-window if unbinned.
-This can make observing easier, and ensure that objects are not too close to the edge of the readout windows. - 3.
+Reading the whole CCD means there are more comparison stars available, makes observing easier, and ensures that objects are not too close to the edge of the readout windows. - 3.
 Binning reduces the impact of readout noise.
 CCD binning occurs on chip before readout, so readout noise is incurred per binned pixel, not per native CCD pixel.
-This is often very important gain, depending upon target and sky brightness.
-You should, if possible, define a setup that ensures that the peak target counts per binned pixel are substantially in excess of $R^2G$ where R is the RMS readout noise in counts (ADU) and G is the gain in electrons per ADU.
+This can have a very large impact on your data, depending upon target and sky brightness.
+You should, if possible, define a setup that ensures that the peak target counts per binned pixel are substantially in excess of R^2G where R is the RMS readout noise in counts (ADU) and G is the gain in electrons per ADU.
 For HiPERCAM this means one wants if possible at least 100 counts/pixel at peak, and preferably higher than this.
 There is a caveat to this in that if the sky counts are greater than this level, then there is less to be gained since binning increase the target and sky counts per pixel by the same factor, but when going fast, the sky can often be quite low level (especially in CCDs 1, 2 and 3, i.e. ugr).
 This means it can make sense sometimes to use very large binning factors when going fast and sky noise is low.
 It is this sort of case when binning can quite dramatically improve your data, and if you are not worried about spatial resolution at all, 8x8 or even 16x16 binning might make sense.

 Binning has downsides of course; resolution is the obvious one.
 If you need to exploit good seeing, then you may not want to go beyond 2x2 binning (0.162 arcseconds/pixel).
-The other one is that you make saturation.
+The other effect is that you are more likely to saturate the CCD.
 However, points 2 and 3 above mean that more often than not you should bin, and you should think twice before simply selecting 1x1.
 To understand more about how one guard against readout noise, see the section below on condition-tolerant setups.